Using negative controls to identify causal effects with invalid instrumental variables: Identification

-Similar to \citet{richardson2021bespoke} we will first consider a setting where we have a point-treatment exposure $A$ and covariate $Z$, which are measured in a target population ($S=1$) and for the moment both assumed to be binary.
-Let $Y$ denote the end-of-study outcome.
-Suppose furthermore that data is also available on a reference population ($S=0$), who did not have the chance to receive the exposure, but for which $Y$ and $Z$ are observed.
-This may include pharmacoepidemiologic studies where a reference population may be sourced from time periods when a new treatment was not yet available.
+Assumption \ref{ref} states that in the reference population, the conditional expectation of the observed outcome (conditional on $Z$ and $\mathbf{C}$) is equal to the conditional expectation of the potential outcome under no treatment.
+This can be plausible if by an exogenous intervention which may be a physical or temporal restriction, individuals were unable to receive treatment.
+In pharmacoepidemiologic studies, a reference population may be sourced from time periods when a new treatment was not yet available, or from patients not eligible to receive the treatment.
 Alternatively, in environmental health studies, a natural reference population may be determined based on physical/spatial considerations that would have prevented access to the exposure.

-Let $Y^a$ define the potential outcome that would have been observed, had an individual been assigned to intervention level $A=a$.
-Then for the moment, we will consider identification of the conditional ATT in the target population:

-We will now attempt to link the above expression to the observed data.
-It follows from \citet{tchetgen2013alternative} that one can parametrise the outcome conditional mean function $E(Y|A=a,Z=z,S=1)$ as